-Legend tells of a meeting between a king and a fisherman that changed the course of history.
+How a meeting between a king and a fisherman changed history.

 Setting: the end of the Shang Dynasty, approximately 1056 BCE.